Attempted Murder

 What is an attempted crime?

 Penal Code section 664 defines the crime of attempt.
 It precedes the intended crime.
-In this case, PC 664/187 means attempted murder.
+In this case, PC 664/187 means attempted crime of murder.
 Penal Code 187 is for murder and PC664 is for the attempt.

 How is murder defined in California?